History of abortion: Development of contemporary abortion methods

 Although prototypes of the modern curette are referred to in ancient texts, the instrument which is used today was initially designed in France in 1723, but was not applied specifically to a gynecological purpose until 1842.
 Dilation and curettage has been practiced since the late 19th century.

 The 20th century saw improvements in abortion technology, increasing its safety, and reducing its side-effects.
 Vacuum devices, first described by the Scottish obstetrician James Young Simpson in the 19th century, allowed for the development of suction-aspiration abortion.
 The process was improved by the Russian doctor S. G. Bykov in 1927, where the method was used during its period of liberal abortion laws from 1920 to 1936.
 The technology was also used in China and Japan before being introduced to Britain and the United States in the 1960s.
 The invention of the Karman cannula, a flexible plastic cannula which replaced earlier metal models in the 1970s, reduced the occurrence of perforation and made suction-aspiration methods possible under local anesthesia.

 In 1971, Lorraine Rothman and Carol Downer, founding members of the feminist self-help movement, invented the Del-Em, a safe, cheap suction device that made it possible for people with minimal training to perform early abortions called menstrual extraction.

-During the mid-1990s in the United States the medical community showed renewed interest in manual vacuum aspiration as a method of early surgical abortion.
-This resurgence is due to technological advances that permit early pregnancy detection (as soon as a week after conception) and a growing popular demand for safe, effective early abortion options, both surgical and medical.
-An innovator in the development of early surgical abortion services is Jerry Edwards, a physician, who developed a protocol in which women are offered an abortion using a handheld vacuum syringe as soon as a positive pregnancy test is received.
-This protocol also allows the early detection of an ectopic pregnancy.
+Swedish researchers began testing potential abortifacients in 1965.
+In 1968, the Swedish physician Lars Engström published a paper on a clinical trial, conducted at the women's clinic of Karolinska Hospital in Stockholm, of the compound F6103 on pregnant Swedish women with the aim of inducing abortion.
+It was the first clinical trial of an abortion pill to be conducted in Sweden.
+The paper, originally titled The Swedish Abortion Pill, was renamed to The Swedish Postconception Pill, due to the small number of induced abortions that occurred in the trial population.
+After these efforts were largely unsuccessful with F6103, the same researchers attempted to find an abortion pill with prostaglandins, capitalizing on the number of well-established prostaglandin scientists working in Sweden at the time; they were eventually awarded the 1982 Nobel Prize in Physiology for their work.

+Abortions brought about by taking medications, known as medication abortions, became an alternative to surgical aboritons when prostaglandin analogs were introduced in the 1970s.
+One such analog is carboprost, which was successfully trialed in the United States in 1979.

+In 1981, French pharmaceutical company Roussel-Uclaf developed the antiprogestogen mifepristone (also known as RU-486), which successfully induces abortions.
+It is typically taken in combination with misoprostol.

 Intact dilation and extraction was developed by Dr. James McMahon in 1983.
 It resembles a procedure used in the 19th century to save a woman's life in cases of obstructed labor, in which the fetal skull was first punctured with a perforator, then crushed and extracted with a forceps-like instrument, known as a cranioclast.

-In 1980, researchers at Roussel Uclaf in France developed mifepristone, a chemical compound which works as an abortifacient by blocking hormone action.
-It was first marketed in France under the trade name Mifegyne in 1988.
-In July 2015 Canada approved mifepristone in combination with misoprostol (under the name Mifegymiso).